Amazon River & Jungle Tour

 Lima Town Square

-On Friday 11th April we flew from Lima to Iquitos in the heart of the Amazon, which was once the world’s largest supplier of raw rubber.
+We flew from Lima to Iquitos in the heart of the Amazon, which was once the world’s largest supplier of raw rubber.

 Iquitos is situated right on the banks of the Amazon River and can only be reached by plane or boat.